Cardiac catheterisation and coronary angioplasty.

 Generally the procedure is almost pain-free and is done under local anaesthesia at the access site.
 Mild sedation for patient comfort is also widely used.

 Cardiac catheterisation can help retrieve vital information about the coronary arteries with the use of x-ray imaging and special x-ray contrast injected through the catheter (coronary angiography).
-In this way a set of pictures of all coronary arteries are taken from various angles and possible narrowings and / or blockages are identified.
+In this way a set of pictures of all coronary arteries are taken from various angles and possible narrowing and / or blockages are identified.

 Catheteriastion can also help gain information about the state of specific heart valves as well as take recordings of pressures inside different heart chambers.